-Ok, they have a couple cute chickens too, but I’m pretty sure it’s because it’s cool to let your kids feed the chicken’s corn.
+Ok, they have a coop full of chickens too, but I’m pretty sure it’s because it’s cool to let your kids feed the chicken’s corn.
 Not so cool to let your baby feed dead mice to the hawks.

 Bring a good pair of walking shoes to the sanctuary, you’ll do some walking to see everything!

 WBS has birds on view–many are located along a short trail.